As an Amazon Associate, I earn from qualifying purchases.

 - Remove foil and bake for another 20 to 30-mins.
-The pudding is done when the top is slightly brown and a knife inserted under the outer edge of custard comes out clean.
+The pudding is done when the top is slightly brown and a knife inserted under the outer edge of the custard comes out clean.
 Avoid over-cooking.

 - Cool to room temperature.
 Chill before serving if you fancy.

-NOTE: You can also make Bread Pudding by breaking bread into small pieces; soaked in cold water for at least 1 hour.
+NOTE: You can also make Bread Pudding by breaking bread into small pieces; soaked it in cold water for at least 1 hour.
 Strain and squeeze out water & make the pieces as dry as possible.